-The total pension liability in the January 1, 2017, actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability in the January 1, 2019, actuarial valuation was determined using the following actuarial assumptions applied to all periods included in the measurement:

-Valuation date January 1, 2017 Actuarial cost method Individual Entry Age Normal Cost Method.
-Amortization method Payments increase at 3.5% for the unfunded actuarial accrued liability, and level amortization of the 2002, 2003, and 2013 Early Retirement incentives.
-Remaining amortization period Amortization of the unfunded actuarial accrued liability over 12 years, the 2002 ERI over 2 years, 2003 ERI over 3 years, and the 2013 ERI over 11 years, all as of July 1, 2017.
-Asset valuation method Market value with a five-year smoothing of asset returns greater than or less than the assumed rate of return, with a 20% corridor.
-Investment rate of return/Discount rate 8% nominal rate, net of investment expense.
+Valuation date January 1, 2019 Actuarial cost method Individual Entry Age Normal Cost Method.
+Amortization method Payments increase at 7.0% for the unfunded actuarial accrued liability, and level amortization of the 2003 and 2013 Early Retirement incentives.
+Remaining amortization period Amortization of the unfunded actuarial accrued liability over 10 years, the 2003 ERI over one year, and the 2013 ERI over 9 years, all as of January 1, 2019.
+Asset valuation method Market value for GASB 68 and for the actuarial report market value with a five-year smoothing of asset returns greater than or less than the assumed rate of return, with a 20% corridor.
+Investment rate of return/Discount rate 7.875% nominal rate, net of investment expense.
 Projected salary increases 3.75% per year.
 Cost of living adjustments 3.0% of the first \$14,000 of retirement income.
 Rates of retirement Varies based upon age for general employees, police and fire employees.
 Rates of disability For general employees, it was assumed that 45% of all disabilities are ordinary (55% are service connected).
 For police and fire employees, 10% of all disabilities are assumed to be ordinary (90% are service connected).

 Mortality rates It is assumed that both pre-retirement mortality and beneficiary mortality is represented by the RP-2014 Blue Collar Mortality with Scale MP-2016, fully generational.
 Mortality for retired members for Group 1 and 2 is represented by the RP-2014 Blue Collar Mortality Table set forward five years for males and 3 years for females, fully generational.
 Mortality for retired members for Group 4 is represented by the RP-2014 Blue Collar Mortality Table set forward three years for males, and six years for females, fully generational.
 Mortality for disabled members for Group 1 and 2 is represented by the RP-2000 Mortality Table set forward six years.
 Mortality for disabled members for Group 4 is represented by the RP-2000 Mortality Table set forward two years.
-Generational adjusting is based on Scale MP-2016.
+Generational adjusting is based on Scale MP-2016. ----------------- ---